Spinal stenosis and leg weakness correlation

 Severe cases cause the pain to travel to the foot of the affected side.
 If a nerve in the lumbar spine is compressed as a result of spinal stenosis, you may experience weakness or tingling in your leg as the compressed nerve struggles to send signals to the muscles in your leg and foot.
 Read on to learn about the side effects of lumbar spinal stenosis and the importance of obtaining an accurate diagnosis.

 Leg weakness is a common side effect of lumbar spinal stenosis

 Lumbar spinal stenosis is the most common form of spinal stenosis because the lumbar spine carries the most stress.
 The lumbar portion of your spine is the lowest section of vertebrae in your back.
-The main function of the lumbar is to carry the weight of the body, while stabilizing and allowing flexibility to the spine.
+The main function of the lumbar is to carry the weight of the body while stabilizing and allowing for flexibility in the spine.

-Over the years, as the body increases in weight and the pressure on the lumbar spine grows, components of the spine may start to gradually deteriorate.
-This could cause bulging or herniated discs and other abnormalities that shrink the space between the walls of the spinal canal and the spinal cord.
-If the walls continue to narrow, a nerve in the spinal cord might become impacted or compressed.
+Over the years, as the body increases in weight and the pressure on the lumbar spine grows, parts of the spine may start to gradually deteriorate.
+This could cause bulging or herniated discs that shrink the space between the walls of the spinal canal and the spinal cord.
+If the walls continue to narrow, a nerve in the spinal cord might become compressed.

 This is the main reason why lumbar spinal stenosis and leg weakness often coincide.
 When a nerve in the lumbar spine is compressed, it often sends waves of pain to the local extremities.
 In this case, that would be the leg and foot on the impacted side.